-- Files, where you can import or create materials for your project (note that this folder may already be open in the sample project, displaying the sub-folders that materials have been organised into); - File Classifications, where you can summarise general information about the materials in your project using classifications- either predefined ones or ones you have created or imported; and - Externals, where you can summarise materials you cannot import into your project (e.g. books).
+- Files is where you should import or create materials for your project, organising them into subfolders as desired; - File Classifications is where you can summarise general information about the materials in your project using classifications either predefined ones or ones you have created or imported; and - Externals is where you can summarise materials you cannot import into your project (e.g. books).